pikelet-lang/pikelet/book/src/language/index.md

 ## Comments

-Line comments are proceeded by a double dash:
+Line comments are preceded by a double dash:

 ```pikelet
 -- this is a comment!